nredick/GeoNet/README.md

 ```

 ### Using Anaconda
-*Alternatively, you can use Anaconda to create a virtual environment.
-You can download Anaconda [here](https://www.anaconda.com/products/distribution) or install it with a software manager.*
+*You can download Anaconda [here](https://www.anaconda.com/products/distribution) or install it with a software manager.*
 >This is the recommended method for Windows users.

 ```